-Usage of excess electrical energy from Renewable Energy sources can be realized e.g. by Power-to-Heat (P2H), Power-to-Gas (PtG) or Power-to-Liquid (PtL).
+Usage of excess electrical energy from Renewable Energy sources can be realized e.g. by Power-to-Heat (PtH) Power-to-Gas (PtG) or Power-to-Liquid (PtL).

-P2H can react very fast, is small and has a favorable price.
-PtG and PtL ramp-up is long, their unit size is big and construction time is long.
-So the systems are not competing but complementing each other.
+Our units can react very fast, are compact and come at low cost.
+PtG and PtL ramp-up is long, unit size is big and construction time is long.
+Therefore the systems are not competing but complementing each other.

 In a PtL factory, water and carbon dioxide from air or a producer (e.g. food or cement industry) get processed; the end product is methanol.
 It can be upgraded to gasoline for powering means for long distance transport like ships or to airplane fuel.